 Jennifer Rhodes, violin

 Ms. Rhodes’ years at University Musical Society, one of the largest and most respected arts presenters in the country, led to her development as an arts administrator alongside her musical career.
-She also worked for such organizations as Spoleto Festival USA, the National Institute for Education and the Arts, and Rocky Ridge Music Center, covering ground in programming, education and outreach, production, editing, graphic design, marketing, and management.
+She also worked for such organizations as Spoleto Festival USA, the National Institute for Education and the Arts, and Rocky Ridge Music Center, covering ground in programming, education and outreach, production, editing, graphic design, marketing, licensing, and management.
 As a student at the University of Michigan, she completed a rotation-style internship through the university’s performing arts departments and served as the student representative on the university's arts grant selection committee, awarding funds to student-run arts organizations.

 Ms. Rhodes completed her MM at Rice University and her BM at the University of Michigan, graduating summa cum laude from both schools, and performing with the Ann Arbor, Flint, and Huntsville Symphonies while a student.
 At the University of Michigan, she was nominated by faculty as a student conflict resolution mediator for her leadership and integrity to represent the music school.
-Her primary teachers include Kenneth Goldsmith, Kathryn Votapek, Aaron Berofsky, Stephen Shipps, Marjorie Bagley, Ted Ashton, and Janice McAllister.
+Her primary teachers include Kenneth Goldsmith, Kathryn Votapek, Aaron Berofsky, Marjorie Bagley, Ted Ashton, and Janice McAllister.
 Her principal chamber coaches include Cho-Liang Lang, Lynn Harrell, Martin Katz, Norman Fischer, Andrew Jennings, James Dunham, and Yehonatan Berick.
 Prior to college, Ms. Rhodes won first prize in her state American String Teachers Association competition and sat concertmaster for her All-State Orchestra.

 Jennifer lives in Gilbert, AZ with her husband Matthew and their four children.
 You can visit her website at jennierhodesmusic.com.